Raichan/translation-tracker/README.md

 # Translation Tracker

-A counter tool with multiple, customizable counters.
-Originally built for tracking translation requests for different languages at Pokémon World Championships and other international Pokémon card game & video game tournaments.
+A counter tool with multiple, customizable counters, built for tracking translation requests for different languages at Pokémon World Championships and other international Pokémon card game & video game tournaments.

 Built with MongoDB, Express.js, React and Node.js.